The Invisible Life of Eurídice Gusmão

-The Invisible Life of Eurídice Gusmão (A Vida Invisível de Eurídice Gusmão) is a 2019 drama film directed by Brazilian director Karim Aïnouz, based on the 2016 novel The Invisible Life of Eurídice Gusmão by Martha Batalha.
+The Invisible Life of Eurídice Gusmão (A Vida Invisível de Eurídice Gusmão) is a 2019 drama film directed by Karim Aïnouz, based on the 2016 novel The Invisible Life of Eurídice Gusmão by Martha Batalha.

 The film had its world premiere at the Un Certain Regard section at the 2019 Cannes Film Festival, where it won the top prize.
 It was selected as the Brazilian entry for the Best International Feature Film at the 92nd Academy Awards, but it was not nominated.

 Plot

 In 1950s Rio de Janeiro, sisters Eurídice and Guida Gusmão share a close bond despite their contrasting personalities.
 Eurídice is a talented pianist who dreams of studying music in Vienna, while Guida is a free-spirited romantic.
 Guida elopes with a Greek sailor but returns home pregnant and abandoned.
 Their conservative father disowns Guida and falsely tells her that Eurídice has left for Europe, while he also convinces Eurídice that Guida has disappeared abroad.
 Believing they have lost contact with one another, the sisters are forced onto separate paths.

 Guida struggles to raise her son as a single mother, finding support among working-class neighbors, while Eurídice enters an arranged marriage that stifles her musical ambitions.
 Both women continue to write letters that are secretly intercepted by their father, unaware that their messages never reach each other.
 Over the years they endure hardship, love, and loss, each holding onto the hope of reunion.
 Decades later, the truth of their separation is revealed, exposing the lasting consequences of patriarchal control and missed opportunities.